 As an example, remember when you first learned how to drive?

 Open the door, get in, buckle up, check the mirrors, turn around and look for traffic, directional on.
 Then, when it’s safe, take off.
-Remember that you have to take it one step at a time.
+Remember that you had to take it one step at a time?

 Or, have you ever taken up a second language?